Do you still remember your first time?

 Place the washed plums and the water into a large, deep saucepan and simmer gently until the plum skins start to split.
 Use a slotted spoon to remove the stones.

-Add the sugar and ginger and stir gently over low heat until you are certain that all the sugar crystals have dissilved.
+Add the sugar and ginger and stir gently over low heat until you are certain that all the sugar crystals have dissolved.
 If you are a novice like me, clip a candy thermometer to the side of your pan, with the probe sticking into the fruit mix.

-Turn up the heat to high and bring the mixture to a rolling boil – if you are wondering what a roling boil looks lke, see the picture on the right.
+Turn up the heat to high and bring the mixture to a rolling boil – if you are wondering what a rolling boil looks like, see the picture on the right.
 You will see only fine, frothy bubbles, no liquid, and the bubbles will rise terrifyingly close to the rim of the pot :) The temperature you should be aiming for on your candy thermometer is a steady 215F.

 Allow to boil like this for 10 minutes, stirring frequently.
 After 10 minutes, you can start testing whether the jam has reached setting point.
 One of the methods I’ve seen used all over the net is the “cold plate” method.
 When you start making the jam, put a small plate in the fridge to chill.
 When you start testing, drizzle a small amount of the mix onto the cold plate and return to the fridge for a couple of minutes.
 If you then tilt the plate and the mix runs like liquid, the jam is not ready – continue boiling for another 5 minutes and test again.
 The jam is ready when, upon tilting the plate, the jam oozes rather than runs and a finger drawn lightly across the surface of the test sample leaves a crinkly track (in other words, the surface has set).
 Remove from the heat.